🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 Yes, he's more polarizing.

-He's been more effective as a lightning rod than anyone in highlighting it, because he's not been diplomatic about it, and I think that's what we needed.
+He's been more effective as a lightning rod than anyone in highlighting it because he's not been diplomatic about it.

-And I think you probably would come up a little bit disappointed as far as like big Chinese money.
+And I think you probably would come up a little bit disappointed as far as big Chinese money.

-Like tenant media with Lauren Southern, Lauren Chen, or Lauren Chen really was a spearhead.
+I think you'd be surprised as to those online, like tenant media with Lauren Southern, Lauren Chen, or Lauren Chen really was a spearheader.

 That's the tip of the iceberg.

-And I tell you this because they made me an offer.
+And I tell you this because they made me an offer and they weren't the only ones.

 And it immediately seemed fishy.